Jg99/CharizardBot/README.md

 Once dependencies are satisfied, you can compile the bot by doing "mvn clean install" and it will spit out a jar in target/.

 If you have any questions, feel free to join the CharizardBot discord found on the CharizardBot website!

+**NOTE:**
+Only the bot source code is provided under the GNU GPL Licence version 2.0.
+Any images, avatars, etc are protected by copyright law and may not be used to impersonate the main bot.